Data Control Tower (DCT) Installation Cheat Sheet

 Architecture

-DCT is designed to run and is supported on any Certified Kubernetes platform that supports Helm.
+The DCT Kubernetes installation is designed to run and is supported on any Certified Kubernetes platform that supports Helm.
 The DCT product is OCI-compliant and may use any container runtime that implements the OCI Runtime Specification including CRI-O, Docker, and Podman.
-Once installed, DCT will then connect with any number of Delphix Engines (Continuous Data, Continuous Compliance, or Hyperscale Compliance) through HTTPS.

-As an example, you can see in the picture below that DCT is installed in Azure Kubernetes Service (AKS), and it’s connecting with a Continuous Data engine in AWS EC2 and another Continuous Data engine deployed on-prem.
+Once installed, DCT will connect with any number of Continuous Data, Continuous Compliance, or Hyperscale Compliance engines through HTTPS.
+As an example, you can see in the picture below that DCT is installed in Azure Kubernetes Service (AKS) where it is connecting with a Continuous Data engine in AWS EC2 and another Continuous Data engine deployed on-prem.

 DCT is composed of ten Docker images.
 Delphix builds most of these Docker images with proprietary applications, while others are built on top of third-party images: GraphQL, Nginx, and PostgreSQL.
 (A complete list of dependencies is available on request.)
 Three persistent storage volumes manage metadata for general configuration, virtualization, and masking.
 DCT requires approximately 50 GB for storage - unlike a Delphix Engine which often requires far more.
 Inbound port 443 must be opened to enable incoming HTTPS traffic to DCT from an API client or the UI.
 In addition, outbound port 443 (HTTPS) must be opened to enable outgoing HTTPS traffic from DCT to the Delphix Engines.
 Opening port 80 for non-encrypted traffic (HTTP) is not recommended.